PostHog/posthog.com/contents/blog/changing-to-self-serve.md

 We [recently switched](https://github.com/PostHog/posthog.com/pull/3395) from Nail Enterprise to Nail Self Serve.
 This walks you through the previous context, and why we made that change.

 >James Hawkins is PostHog's Co-Founder & CEO.
-He launched PostHog with Tim Glaser in February 2020 as part the YCombinator W20 batch.
+He launched PostHog with Tim Glaser in February 2020 as part the Y Combinator W20 batch.
 He lives in Cambridge, England with his wife Fran, daughter Ruby, and Wally (a cat).

 ## Why did we focus on Nail Enterprise in the first place?